 The IRS can also adjust your tax refund amount if it makes changes to your tax return.
 The IRS will send you a notice in the mail explaining the changes.
 The "Where's My Refund" tool will also note the reasons for a refund offset when it's related to a change made by the IRS to your tax return.

 If the tax refund you receive is not from your tax account, don't cash the refund check or spend the direct deposit refund.
 Instead, you should send the refund back to the IRS according to the procedures on the IRS's website.

 Tracking Refunds from Amended Tax Returns

 To access the tool, you'll need to provide your Social Security number, date of birth, and zip code.
 It can take up to 3 weeks after you mailed it for an amended return to show up in the portal.
-Processing an amended return can take up to 16 weeks.
+Processing an amended return normally can take up to 16 weeks, but lately it's been taking the IRS more than 20 weeks because of COVID-related processing delays.
 The "Where's My Amended Return" tool will let you know if your amended return is received, adjusted, or completed.